 Russia reports record daily COVID-19 cases

-MOSCOW, Jan 21 (Reuters) - Russia on Friday reported a new record number of COVID-19 confirmed in the past 24 hours as the Omicron variant of the virus spread across the country, the government coronavirus task force said.
+MOSCOW, Jan 24 (Reuters) - Russia on Monday reported a new record number of COVID-19 cases confirmed in the past 24 hours as the Omicron variant of the virus spread across the country, the government coronavirus task force said.

-Reporting by Gleb Stolyarov; Writing by Olzhas Auyezov; Editing by Alex Richardson
+Reporting by Gleb Stolyarov; Writing by Olzhas Auyezov; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.